pikapike/42-summer/work/rtv1/README.md

-rtv1 is a raytracing program made over the summer in 42 camp.
+rtv1 is a raytracing program made in 42 summer camp in 2017.
 Currently it can draw planes and spheres, with one light source accounted for.